FZJ-IEK3-VSA/FINE/README.md

 A "Read the Docs" documentation of ETHOS.FINE can be found [here](https://vsa-fine.readthedocs.io/en/latest/).

 ## Requirements

+### Python package manager
 The installation process uses a Conda-based Python package manager.
-We highly recommend using [(Micro-)Mamba](https://mamba.readthedocs.io/en/latest/) instead of Anaconda.
+We highly recommend using [(Micro-)Mamba](https://mamba.readthedocs.io/en/latest/) instead of Conda.
 The recommended way to use Mamba on your system is to install the [Miniforge distribution](https://github.com/conda-forge/miniforge#miniforge3).
-They offer installers for Windows, Linux and OS X. Have a look at the Miniforge Readme for further details.
+They offer installers for Windows, Linux and OS X. In principle, Conda and Mamba are interchangeable.
+The commands and concepts are the same.The distributions differ in the methodology for determining dependencies when installing Python packages.
+Mamba relies on a more modern methodology, which (with the same result) leads to very significant time savings during the installation of FINE.
+Switching to Mamba usually does not lead to any problems, as it is virtually identical to Conda in terms of operation.

+If you decide to use Conda you have to expect longer installation times for FINE.
+In this case, we recommend the installation [through our conda-forge package](#installation-via-conda-forge).

+### Mixed Integer Linear Programming (MILP) solver
 The project environment includes [GLPK](https://sourceforge.net/projects/winglpk/files/latest/download) as Mixed Integer Linear Programming (MILP) solver.
 If you want to solve large problems it is highly recommended to install [GUROBI](http://www.gurobi.com/).
 See ["Installation of an optimization solver"](#installation-of-an-optimization-solver) for more information.

 ## Installation

+If you would like to run FINE for your analysis we recommend to install it directly from conda-forge into a new Python environment.
+Alternatively you can install it from a local folder by using the `requirements.yml` file.
+If want to work on the FINE code base coose "Installation for developers".
+It performs an editiable installtion of FINE and add some developer tools (e.g. pytest, black) to the environment.

 ###  Installation via conda-forge
 The simplest way ist to install FINE into a fresh environment from `conda-forge` with: